-5.03 On-Call Procedure Domain Referral and Placement, ACH Organizational Service Delivery Effective July 01, 2014 Revision Dates 1-2018 Documents Reference Emergency Placement Procedure, COA NET 2.04, NET 3.01, NET 4.02, NET 5, NET 5.01, 5.02, NET 5.03.
+5.03 On-call Procedure Domain Referral and Placement, Case Management, ACH Organizational Service Delivery Effective July 01, 2014 Revision Dates 1-2018, 12-2019 Documents Reference Emergency Placement Procedure, COA NET 2.04, NET 3.01, NET 4.02, NET 5, NET 5.01, 5.02, NET 5.03.
 NET 5.04, NET 5.05, NET 6, NET 6.01, NET 6.02, NET 7.07

 Our Community Our Kids (OCOK) accepts referrals 24-hours a day, 7 days a week and conducts both planned and emergency placements.
 Referrals are directed to the Intake Department toll free at 844-777-6265 (OCOK).
 Information on how to access network services is available to the public on the OCOK website at www.oc-ok.org and provided to clients at the time of intake as well.
 OCOK has a "no-reject, no-eject" policy and all referrals are accepted for children who are legally from or the responsibility of the 3B catchment area and the intake worker will advise of all services available at that time.
-If a child is not from the 3B catchment area and is the legal responsibility of another county in the state of Texas, OCOK would refer back to TDFPS and their Central Placement Unit according to the region/county with legal responsibility.
-Any services not available at the time of intake are addressed through the care coordination process by the on-going assigned Care Coordinator.
+If a child or family that is not from the 3B catchment area and is the legal responsibility of another county in the state of Texas, is requiring placement or other courtesy services, OCOK will review to see if they meet the requirements for a courtesy referral (see Courtesy Referral 5.09) otherwise OCOK would refer back to TDFPS and their Central Placement Unit according to the region/county with legal responsibility.
+Any services not available at the time of intake are addressed through the care coordination process by the on-going assigned Care Coordinator or Permanency Specialist.

 - 1. OCOK Intake Department will be responsible for ensuring that calls for placement are answered 24/7/365.
 Intake workers complete all triage and critical care decision-making of referrals promptly and in accordance with the type of referral being made.
-Intake staff are supervised by the Placement Manager who is experienced in residential child care and/or licensed.
+Intake staff are supervised by the Intake Supervisor who is experienced in residential childcare and/or licensed.
 All calls will be screened and assessed for priority (emergency or non-emergency) determination based on how quickly a placement is needed to ensure all children are treated equitably and in a manner that appropriately addresses their need for placement and timely initiation of services. - 2.
 To ensure this occurs it will be necessary to have a rotating on-call schedule to cover any calls for emergency placement requests that may occur during non- traditional business hours. - 3.
-A Primary On-Call worker and a Secondary On-Call worker are scheduled at all times. - 4.
-The Placement Manager will be responsible for ensuring that the on-call schedule is developed and followed. - 5.
-The OCOK Intake phone line will be forwarded each evening to the OCOK On-Call phone line by pressing the "On-Call" button twice on the All Worx phone ext.
-1186 located nearest the exit.
-The Intake Specialist who leaves the office last is responsible for ensuring the phone is forwarded each evening. - 6.
-If the Primary On-Call worker is on a call when a second call for placement comes in that call will automatically be routed to the secondary on call phone.
-If the Secondary On-Call worker is also on a call when a third call comes in that call will be automatically routed to the Placement Manager.
-If there is a fourth call made it will be routed to voicemail stating that an Intake Specialist will return the call promptly. - 7.
+A Primary Backup worker and a Secondary Backup worker are scheduled at all times. - 4.
+The Intake Supervisor will be responsible for ensuring that the on-call schedule is developed and followed. - 5.
+The OCOK Intake phone line is set up to ring first to office line then to the on-call worker, then Supervisor and so on up the chain of command. - 6.
+If the Primary Backup worker is on a call when a second call for placement comes in that call will automatically be routed to the secondary on call phone.
+If the Secondary Backup worker is also on a call when a third call comes in that call will be automatically routed to the Intake Supervisor. - 7.
 The Primary or Secondary On-Call worker will then be responsible for following the procedure to secure an emergency placement. - 8.
-The On-Call worker will contact the Placement Manager or Director of Care Management if any issues arise in which they require direction or assistance.
+The On-Call worker will contact the Intake Supervisor or Director of Intake if any issues arise in which they require direction or assistance.